Last Updated on

 Using any images or content from the companies website without your unique ID is going to result in no commission being paid, but also more damaging to you the fact that your account could be revoked for using their content illegally.

-Whenever you promote an item form your Affiliates website ALWAYS use your Affiliate link.
+Whenever you promote an item from your Affiliates website ALWAYS use your Affiliate link.

 Getting your message to the big wide world